jlleongarcia/jlleongarcia/content/blog/dji-osmoaction5pro.md

 sudo snap install shotcut --classic
 ```

-1. Open Shotcut, add the .mp4 file (not the [DJI's LRF](https://raw.githubusercontent.com/JAlcocerT/Docker/refs/heads/main/Backups/NextCloud/nc_mariadb.yml) - Low Resolution File used for the video playback)
+1. Open Shotcut, **add the .mp4 file** (not the [DJI's LRF](https://raw.githubusercontent.com/JAlcocerT/Docker/refs/heads/main/Backups/NextCloud/nc_mariadb.yml) - Low Resolution File used for the video playback)
 2. On the top left side - **add filter**: audio mute / brightness / ...
-3. When you are done witht he changes: CTRLE+E to export as .mp4
+3. When you are done with the changes: **CTRL+E to export as .mp4**

 {{< /details >}}